GSA-TTS/FAC/docs/ci-cd-operations.md

     A --> S
 ```

 While all environments generally deploy the same way, it is heavily front-loaded in the dev environment.
-Staging differs slightly
+Staging differs slightly:
 ```mermaid
 flowchart LR
     A{Merge to staging}